vackosar/git-obsolete-branch-remover/README.md

 # git-obsolete-branch-remover

-Lists or removes local or remote Git obsolete branches.
+Lists or removes local or remote Git branches based on last commit date and merge status.

 ## Usage: